The Banking Regulation Review: United Kingdom

 v Climate change

-Climate change, and the financial sector's response to it, has become a central concern of UK legislators and regulators in recent years.
+Climate change, and the transition to a greener economy, continue to be key areas of focus for UK banks, regulators and legislators.
 In July 2019, the UK government published its Green Finance Strategy, which set out the government's proposals to ensure that, among other things, climate-related risks are integrated into mainstream financial decision-making.

 Outlook and conclusions